How McManus-Lorey Funeral Home is Handling COVID-19

 Do I Have to Come Into the Funeral Home for an Appointment?

-No. Although it would be preferable, we can discuss arrangements with you over the phone or by e-mail.
+No. Although it would be preferable, we can discuss arrangements with you over the phone, via a video conference or by e-mail.

 Can We Still Have Visiting Hours at the Funeral Home?

 Yes, we are still scheduling visiting hours at the funeral home.
-In accordance with the CDC’s most recent recommendations we are requiring families to make their visiting hours private, for immediate family only.
+In accordance with the NYS and CDC’s most recent recommendations.
 We also ask families to be flexible when scheduling their services.
 We are staggering visitors and services, so as to keep the number of people within the facilities to a minimum.

 For those who are not attending services, consider visiting our obituary page to leave a message for the family, post pictures or view other tributes that may be there.